garagehive/garagehive.github.io/docs/garagehive-autodata-seamless-integration.md

 # Autodata Seamless Integration in Garage Hive

-**Autodata Seamless Integration**, which can be accessed from the Role Centre or via the Jobsheets, Estimates, and Vehicle Inspection Estimates, is a feature in Garage Hive that allows the user to directly access technical information for the vehicle from the **Autodata Website**, such as vehicle service, repair, diagnostics, and so on.
+**Autodata Seamless Integration**, which can be accessed from the Role Centre or via the Jobsheets, Estimates, and Vehicle Inspection Estimates, is a feature in Garage Hive that allows the user to directly access technical information for the vehicle from the **Autodata Website**, such as vehicle service, repair, and diagnostics.
 Here's how to access it:

 1. From the Role Centre, select **Service** from the navigation menu followed by **Autodata Workshop Application**.